solid/chat/README.md

-# chat
+# Chat client-to-client specification work

-Repository for chat client-to-client specification
+This repository tracks the work about a Solid Chat specification.